gfranko/jquery.selectBoxIt.js/README.md

 - Each SelectBoxIt event handler now passes back the correct select box, select box option, drop down, and drop down option in the callback function second parameter
 - Removed the unneccessary `focus` and `hover` CSS pseudo classes being applied in the default theme
 - Removed the unneccessary tagNames from the CSS default theme
+- Added `silk` to the UA detection to help detect Amazon Kindle Fire devices
 - Updated to Grunt v0.4

 `3.3.0` - March 19, 2013